silasoli/node-jest-setup/README.md

 ## Final Remarks

 I took this course to deepen my understanding and broaden my perspective on the testing ecosystem.
-Although I already had experience with automated testing—both unit and integration tests—the course helped consolidate best practices and explore more advanced topics.
+Although I already had experience with automated testingboth unit and integration teststhe course helped consolidate best practices and explore more advanced topics.

 The key takeaways included using **GitHub Actions** integrated with **Docker** to run test pipelines with a real database, as well as hands-on experience with **React Testing Library**.
 I also improved my understanding of **testing patterns**, **organization**, and **optimization**, reinforcing a more professional and scalable approach to automated testing.